-Coronavirus: Los Angeles Declares Emergency, And U.S. Reports 80 Cases In 13 States
+Coronavirus: Los Angeles Declares Emergency; U.S. Reports 80 Cases In 13 States

-Los Angeles has declared a health emergency over the coronavirus Wednesday, citing the need to address the possibility of community transmission of the disease that has caused more than 3,200 deaths globally.
+Los Angeles declared a health emergency over the coronavirus Wednesday, citing the need to address the possibility of community transmission of the disease that has caused more than 3,200 deaths globally.

 The move comes after Los Angeles County confirmed six new cases of the coronavirus and seven overall, according to Dr. Barbara Ferrer, director of the Los Angeles County Department of Public Health.